AlfredJustus/stutor-test/README.md

 Stutor is a platform that connects tutors and students from the same school.

-This repository features a primitive version of stutor.de, designed to understand the workings of
+This repository features a primitive version of stutor.de, designed to help you understand the workings of
 Django and the basic structure of the project.

 ## Prerequisites